 Biography

-Varsha is a visual artist based in Liverpool.
+Varsha is a researcher and visual artist based in Liverpool.
 Born in India and living in England for over two decades, her practice bridges place, memory and material.
+Her research centres on postcolonial critiques of new materialism with a particular focus on alternative sensibilities toward the contemporary ecological crisis.
+She explores material dialogues as pathways for reconnecting with nature, drawing on both artistic practice and theoretical inquiry.

 Working with natural pigments, she explores sustainable art processes and the active role of materials in shaping artistic outcomes.
 Drawing on traditional techniques such as Dabu resist printmaking, she combines hands-on learning with studio experimentation to develop environmentally conscious approaches to contemporary art-making.